Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Conclusion

 \section{Conclusion}

-In this study, we have proposed a novel loss function designed to penalize the incorrect class predictions for the UC endoscopic severity estimation task.
+In this study, we have proposed a novel non-parametric loss function designed to penalize the incorrect class predictions for the UC endoscopic severity estimation task.
 Incorrect classifications are weighted with a term that is in relation to its distance to the true class.
-Results show that a high penalty to the mispredicted distant classes is very important as experiments show that the optimal $power$ factor can be a relatively large number (that can be counterintuitive at first).
-Training with CDW-CE does not only provide higher performance but also enables generating more relevant CAMs, an important factor of a model for its clinical usability.
-The proposed approach can be adapted to any problem with an ordinal category structure, such as diabetic retinopathy or celiac disease severity classification.
+Results show that a high penalty to the mispredicted distant classes is very important as experiments show that the optimal $\alpha$ can be a relatively large number.
+Extensive experiments show that the proposed loss function improves the performance significantly compared to the commonly used cross-entropy and several ordinal regression approaches.
+Training with CDW-CE does not only provide higher performance but also the models' CAM visualizations are more aligned with the experts opinions, which is expected to contribute positively to their clinical adoption.
+The proposed approach can be adapted to any problem with an ordinal category structure in medical as well as non-medical applications.
+In the future, we are planning to investigate its use in other ordinal regression problems.